 Running a small business means you are no stranger to the financial juggling of your expenses, assets, and cash flow.
 There are many instances where companies will need to take out a loan or pay off assets over multiple accounting periods.
-Using amortization in such cases can be a beneficial accounting method for the business.
+Using amortisation in such cases can be a beneficial accounting method for the business.

-What is Amortization in Simple Terms?
+What is Amortisation in Simple Terms?

 Assets refer to something that creates earnings or brings value to a person or company.
 Tangible assets refer to things that are physically real or perceptible to touch.
 Equipment, vehicles, office space, and inventory are all common tangible assets of a company.